New in Climate City Contract – Joint commitments between cities

 Gävle, Gothenburg, Helsingborg, Lund, Malmö, Stockholm and Umeå.
 These are the Swedish municipalities that are now part of the EU's mission for climate-neutral cities in 2030 - Cities Mission.
 A total of 100 cities have been selected out of 377 applicants.
 And seven of them are Swedish cities.

 Achieving the mission of climate-neutral cities by 2030 requires a transformation of the entire social system.
-We need to work in completely new ways and find solutions that include all dimensions that affect our lives: from regulatory frameworks and business models to the behavior of all citizens.
+We need to work in completely new ways and find solutions that encompass all dimensions that affect our lives: from regulatory frameworks and business models to the behavior of all citizens.

 Vinnova, Viable Cities and several cities are now developing a new tool to achieve this - system demonstrators.
-Anna Gemzell from Umeå Municipality believes the tool can make a difference.
+Anna Gemzell from Umeå municipality believes the tool can make a difference.

 Gävle, Borlänge and Eskilstuna are three of the "newer" municipalities in the Climate Neutral Cities 2030 initiative.
-This week, the project managers from the three met at Palladium in Borlänge for joint learning.
+This week, the project managers from the three met at the Palladium in Borlänge for joint learning.

-- "There is great value in developing existing and finding new forms of cooperation between the cities when the climate work is accelerated," says Evelina Loberg, project manager in Gävle municipality.
+- "There is great value in developing existing and finding new forms of cooperation between the cities when climate work is accelerated," says Evelina Loberg, project manager in Gävle municipality.

 During Transition Lab Forum 8, we shared experiences from Skellefteå as part of the transition in northern Sweden, and we explored some key issues in the transition process and Climate City Contract 2030 - multi-level governance, sustainable construction, business strategies for sustainability and citizen engagement.
 The power of the transition in the north is a golden opportunity to use to accelerate the climate transition throughout Sweden and the world.